sddsd2332/OnlyOneItem/README.md

 It is not a fork and does not use any code from that project.

-Its core purpose is to serve as a better alternative to UniDict for resolving excessive item duplication in modpacks.
+Its core purpose is to serve as an alternative to UniDict for resolving excessive item duplication in modpacks.
 (My own pack has 6 different copper ores!
 It’s insane!)

 These items are functionally identical but use different registries, causing recipes and storage systems to treat them as distinct items (e.g., incompatible crafting, separate storage).